-19.1 In Men's Bodybuilding the Overall Category is conducted in:
+19.1 In Men's Classic Bodybuilding the Overall Category is conducted in:

 - a.
-Senior Men's Bodybuilding (for maximum of seven champions) - b.
-Junior Men's Bodybuilding (for maximum of two champions) - c.
-Master Men's Bodybuilding (for maximum of twelve champions)
+Senior Men's Classic Bodybuilding (for a maximum of five champions) - b.
+Master Men's Classic Bodybuilding (for a maximum of three champions) - 19.2 In Men's Games Classic Bodybuilding the Overall Category is conducted in: - a.
+Senior Men's Games Classic Bodybuilding (for a maximum of two champions)

-19.2 The Overall Category will proceed as follows:
+The Overall Category will proceed as follows:

-1. Immediately following the Awarding Ceremony for the last Bodybuilding category, all category winners will be brought onstage in numerical order and in a single line,

-2. The IFBB Chief Judge will direct the competitors through the 7 Mandatory Poses performed at the center of the stage, in numerical order and then in the reverse order.
-Comparisons of competitors may be performed, if needed.

-3. On completion of the mandatory poses, competitors will perform 30-60 second posedown and then will exit the stage.

-4. The judges will use Form 6, entitled "Judge's Individual Placings (Finals)".
-Each judge will award each competitor an individual placing from 1st to last, ensuring that no two or more competitors receive the same placing.

-5. Using Form 5, entitled "Score Sheet (Statisticians)", with nine judges, two highest and two lowest scores will be discarded.
-The remaining scores will be added to produce an "Overall Category Score" and an "OVERALL CATEGORY PLACE".

-6. Should a tie occur in the "Overall Category Score", the tie will be broken using the "Relative Placement" method to the scores of this category (see Article 9, point 3).

-7. The "Overall Champion" will be announced and the IFBB Overall Trophy will be presented to him by the IFBB President or top IFBB official at the contest.
+- 1. Immediately following the Awarding Ceremony for the last Men's Classic Bodybuilding category or for the last Men's Games Classic Bodybuilding category all category winners will be brought onstage in numerical order and in a single line, - 2.
+The IFBB Chief Judge will direct the competitors through the four Quarter Turns and the seven Mandatory Poses performed at the center of the stage, in numerical order and then in the reverse order. - 3.
+On completion of the mandatory poses, the competitors will do 30-60 second posedown and will exit the stage. - 4.
+The judges will use Form 6, entitled "Judge's Individual Placings (Finals)".
+Each judge will award each competitor an individual placing from 1st to last, ensuring that no two or more competitors receive the same placing. - 5.
+Using Form 5, entitled "Score Sheet (Statisticians)", with nine judges, two highest and two lowest scores will be discarded.
+The remaining scores will be added to produce an "Overall Category Score" and an "OVERALL CATEGORY PLACE". - 6.
+Should a tie occur in the "Overall Category Score", the tie will be broken using the "Relative Placement Method" to the scores of this category (see Article 9, point 3). - 7.
+The "Overall Champion" will be announced and the IFBB Overall Trophy will be presented to him by the IFBB President or top IFBB official at the contest.
 The trophy will be supplied by the organizing National Federation.